putianyi889/mmmh-wiki/saolei.wang.md

 - 教程 Guide.
 - 雷神 - sub60 player (see Titles). 殿 - palace. 雷神殿 The palace of sub60 players.
 - 我 - I. 的 is a very common function character.
 Basically A的B is equivalent to "B of A". 地盘 - a place under someone's control. 我的地盘 My profile.
-- 新 - new. 手 - hand. 新手 - newbee. 上 - go (also commonly means "up". see [you can you up](https://www.urbandictionary.com/define.php?term=you%20can%20you%20up)). 路 - road. 上路 - start journey. 新手上路 FAQ.
+- 新 - new. 手 - hand. 新手 - newbee. 上 - go (also commonly means "up". see [you can you up](https://www.urbandictionary.com/define.php?term=you%20can%20you%20up)). 路 - road. 上路 - start journey. 新手上路 Guidance for newbies.

-# Titles
+# Titles and conventions

+## Timing convention
+Saolei adds 1 second to all scores.
+When you see a video is 39.xx second, it's actually 38.xx.
+Sub60 on saolei means <=58.99.
+This one second is for historical reasons.
+It makes people harder to get milestones.
+On the bright side, it pushes people one second further.
+The embedded video player doesn't add the second.
+You don't have to add the second when uploading your videos as it's done automatically.

+## Gods and humans
+Sub60 players are considered as 雷神 where 神=god.
+The collection of 雷神 is called 神界。 Other players are considered humans.
+The collection of humans is called 人界 where 人=human。These conventions are sometimes used for puns.

-## Prefix for best exp time
+## Titles for gods
+Sub60 but not sub50 players are shown as 雷神 in green where 神=god.
+Female 雷神 are shown as 雷仙 in pink where 仙=fairy.
+Sub50 players are shown as 雷圣 where 圣=saint.
+The 1st on the site is shown as 雷帝 where 帝=emperor.
+There is no specific title for sub40 players since there was no sub40 player when the site was set.

+Off the site, the titles accepted by general community are a little different.
+There are 4 major titles: 神(god) for sub60, 圣(saint) for sub50, 帝(emperor) for sub40 and 外星人(alien) for sub30.
+The title Alien was set when no one believed it's possible.
+Each major title is further divided into two sub-titles: 大=big and 小=small.
+As a result: 小神 for sub60, 大神 for sub55, 小圣 for sub50, 大圣 for sub45, 小帝 for sub40, 大帝 for sub35.
+There is no sub25 player so Alien is still in one part.

 ## Suffix for gender
 GG for male. mm for female.
 They are historical Chinese internet slangs from 20 years ago.